gwbond/anime-studio/projects/selgin-head-turn/README.md

 ![](images/lips-open.png)

 Next is the "[lips] > [jaw]" switch mask layer.
 In contrast to previous mask layers, this layer invisbly subtracts from the underlying mask, leaving a lips-shaped hole the mask.
+Note that, in general, the hole must be a filled object in order to act as a mask.
 The resulting mask, applied to visible layers above it, namely the "face > [face]" and "jaw > [jaw]" layers, allows the underlying "lips > [jaw]" and "mouth" layers to be visible through the hole.

 ![](images/lips-mask.png)